gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The built-in [OSGi plugin](userguide/osgi_plugin.html) uses the [bndlib](https://github.com/bndtools/bnd) library internally.
 The library has been updated from 2.1.0 to [2.4.0](https://github.com/bndtools/bndtools/wiki/Changes-in-2.4.0).

-### Improved IDE project naming deduplication
+### Improved IDE project name de-duplication

-To ensure unique project names in the IDE, Gradle applies a deduplication logic when generating IDE metadata for Eclipse and Idea projects.
+To ensure unique project names in the IDE, Gradle applies de-duplication logic when generating IDE metadata for Eclipse and Idea projects.
-This deduplication logic has been improved.
-All projects with non unique names are now deduplicated by adding a prefix based on the parent projects.
-Here's an example for clarification:
+This de-duplication logic has been improved such that all projects with non-unique names are now de-duplicated by adding a prefix based on the parent project(s).
+For example:

-Given a Gradle multiproject build with the following project structure
+Given a Gradle multiproject build with the following project structure:

     root
     |-foo